ACSS London Chapter

 Not immediately, no!
 Chapter fees are not due until after the Chapter Launch.
 If you are an ACSS member, just click here and choose “invoice me” at check out.

 From what date does the Chapter Membership begin to run?

 If you are not a member, both your ACSS membership and Chapter Membership will begin to run at the same time.

 If you are a member, then your Chapter fee will be prorated in the first year depending on from when to when your particular ACSS membership runs.
 After the first year, your ACSS membership and Chapter memberships will renew in sync.

-I’m not yet sure if I want to be an ACSS Member, can I just attend the Chapter Launch?
+I'm not sure if I want to become an ACSS Member, what are the benefits?